 Or – just go outside into the natural world and have fun with this without it being a strict educational assignment – and find what you can, skip what you can’t, and just have fun looking a little more closely at things while you are outside!

 We completed our fun nature scavenger hunt in late April.
 One item on the list was to find a flower with five petals.
 My girls were busy running around counting petals on the very few flowers we have in upstate NY this time of year.
 They found a few with 4 or 6 petals, but none with 5.
 I think we’ll have to wait until May to get better luck on this one.

 We have a very large cat named Spot who is the friendliest cat in the world.
 He’s also the most amazing hunter I’ve ever seen in a cat!
 My girls know that he hides and eats his critters under the deck, so when they saw animal bone on the nature scavenger hunt list, they decided to look there first.
 They easily found a jaw bone!
-It could be from a mouse, but it was awfully big for a mouse, so my bet is they Spot caught a small squirrel sometime during the winter and we found the remains.
+It could be from a mouse, but it was awfully big for a mouse, so my bet is that Spot caught a small squirrel sometime during the winter and we found the remains.

 My youngest is having fun grabbing a small pinecone off of a tree and putting it into her fun scavenger hunt collection bag.

 Close by the pine tree, she was also happy to find seed pods from a locust tree and check that off of her nature walk worksheet!

 We have a wood stove, and this time of year is when we get our wood delivered and stacked to prepare for next winter.
 My girls picked up one piece of wood that had not been stacked yet and saw all of the worms crawling near the top.
 That crossed off the invertebrate on my oldest’s list and worm on my youngest’s list!